 Do: Tenants must consider exclusivity clauses tailored to their medical practices.

 It is beneficial for health-care tenants to negotiate an exclusivity clause with the landlord.
-The clause prohibits the landlord from renting out other area in a medical office building to a healthcare tenant with the same type of medical practice.
-This is concern for medical practices with more specialized areas of medicine.
+The clause prohibits the landlord from renting out other areas in a medical office building to a healthcare tenant with the same type of medical practice.
+This is the concern for medical practices with more specialized areas of medicine.
 For instance, a pathological lab in a multi-tenant building will wish to prohibit the landlord from renting out area to another pathological lab in the same building.

 Don’t: Tenants should make no delay in starting the lease process.

 Ideally, healthcare tenants should commence the process of identifying and moving into a new facility at least a year in advance of the anticipated move-in date.
-Once the space is finalized, tenants need to work out a lot of things with help of an expert real estate appraiser.
-If the current configuration is not suitable for the tenant, professional architect should be hired to develop a floor plan.
+Once space is finalized, tenants need to work out a lot of things with help of an expert real estate appraiser.
+If the current configuration is not suitable for the tenant, the professional architect should be hired to develop a floor plan.
 Permits must be obtained.
 The process for a healthcare facility often takes a long time span so the tenants should make no delay in starting the lease process.

 Do: Health-care tenants should anticipate future medical business structures and transactions.

 In today’s business environment, several practices are presented with opportunities that would modify their existing legal structure.
 So it is beneficial to sell a medical practice to a hospital making the physicians direct employees of the hospital.
 In accordance with this, an applicable space lease must be assigned to the concerned hospital.
 A properly drafted lease with help of a reputed business valuation service will permit the desired sublease without the consent of the landlord.
-However, if the landlord has ability to prohibit sublease, it could become difficult to deal with negotiations of sale of its practice.
+However, if the landlord has the ability to prohibit sublease, it could become difficult to deal with negotiations of a sale of its practice.

 These are some important dos and don’ts that should be followed when leasing medical and healthcare facility.